Trusted Bed Bug Control Services

-Bed bugs have become a growing problem throughout the United States and worldwide the last few years, and our area is no exception.
+Bed bugs have become a growing problem throughout the United States and worldwide the last few years, and the Charlotte area is no exception.
 We have seen a large increase in the number of Charlotte bed bug infestations recently.
 Many factors have contributed to the increasing number of bed bug cases, including greater domestic and international travel, bed bugs’ resistance to certain chemicals, decreased use of certain chemicals for environmental reasons, as well as the basic difficulty of containing bed bug infestations.
-Our Carolina Pest Technicians are prepared with the best bed bug control treatments to protect your Carolina home.
+Our bed bug exterminators are prepared with the best bed bug control treatments to protect your Charlotte home.

 How to Identify a Bed Bug Infestation